oracle/python-cx_Oracle/doc/src/api_manual/module.rst

     indicates whether Oracle should wrap accesses to connections with a mutex.
     Doing so in single threaded applications imposes a performance penalty of about 10-15% which is why the default is False.

+    The getmode parameter indicates whether or not future :func:`SessionPool.acquire()` calls will wait for available connections.
+It can be one of the :ref:`Session Pool Get Modes <sesspoolmodes>` values.

     The events parameter is expected to be a boolean expression which indicates whether or not to initialize Oracle in events mode.
 This is required for